serokell/blog-posts/typescript-for-haskellers/article.md

 const a: PartialA = { x: 1 }; // Ok
 ```

-Let's try now to remove `?` and `readonly` modifier from all properties.
+Let's now try to remove the `?` and `readonly` modifiers from all properties.

 ```typescript
 type NoModifiers<T> = { -readonly [P in keyof T]-?: T[P] };